Stevens-Johnston Syndrome (SJS)

 A rare and extremely serious disorder affecting the skin and mucus membranes, Stevens-Johnson Syndrome (SJS) requires emergency medical treatment and often hospitalization.
 Recovery can take weeks or months, depending on the severity of the condition.
 SJS can be life-threatening and can cause lifelong injuries, such as blindness.

 If you or a loved one has been diagnosed with SJS, Crumley Roberts is here to help.
 Our drug injury attorneys understand how SJS can be linked to various over-the-counter drugs and prescription medications, and we can explore the link between these to help you seek compensation for your medical bills and other losses.

-At Crumley Roberts, we care like family, listen to learn, and do what’s right.
+At Crumley Roberts, we care deeply about our clients.
 When it comes to SJS lawsuits, we realize just how difficult it can be to deal with legal matters and mounting medical bills while experiencing the painful and sometimes debilitating symptoms associated with this condition.
 We are here to support and guide you through your case so you can focus on healing.

 Suffering from SJS or TEN?
-We Help Take Away the Worry.
+We Can Help Take Away the Worry.